 - Benefits: Avoids the risk of scalding, and the temperature is not affected by water use elsewhere in the home.

-The popular Tetra shower system contains a thermostatic bar valve
+The popular Derwent shower riser system from Orchard Bathrooms contains a thermostatic bar valve

-Electric showers are quick and convenient way to install a shower in almost any home.
-They contain their own heating units and so don’t need to be connected to a hot water feed, making them ideal for installing in en suites or downstairs shower rooms.
+Electric showers are a quick and convenient way to install a shower in almost any home.
+They contain their own heating units and so don’t need to be connected to a hot water feed, making them ideal for installation in ensuites or downstairs shower rooms.